objcio/articles/2014-10-10-receipt-validation.md

 #### Dos

 - **Validate several times** — validate the receipt at startup and periodically during the application lifetime.
 The more validation code you have, the more an attacker has to work.
 - **Obfuscate strings** — never leave the strings used in validation in clear form, as this can help an attacker locate or hack the validation code.
-String obfuscation can use xoring, value shifting, bit masking, or anything else that makes the string human unreadable.
+String obfuscation can use xor-ing, value shifting, bit masking, or anything else that makes the string human unreadable.
 - **Obfuscate the result of receipt validation** — never leave the literal strings used in validation in clear form (i.e. `"en0"`, `"AppleCertificateRoot"`, etc.) as this can help an attacker locate or hack the validation code.
 In order to obfuscate strings, you can use apply algorithms like xor-ing, value shifting, bit masking, or anything else that makes the result appears as random bytes.
 - **Harden the code flow** — use an [opaque predicate][wikipedia-opaque-predicate] (i.e. a condition only known at runtime) to make your validation code flow hard to follow.
 Opaque predicates are typically made of function call results which are not known at compile time.
 You can also use loops, goto statements, static variables, or any control flow structure where you'd usually not need one.
 - **Use static libraries** — if you include third-party code, link it statically whenever it is possible; static code is harder to patch, and you do not depend on external code that can change.